Drive Safe this Winter

 We've all experienced that moment where you turn on the wipers at the first drop of rain and realise they haven't been replaced in years!
 Your wipers are constantly exposed to the hot Australian sun all year round and wear out.
 A good quality wiper blade like Trico is essential to help you see your way clear regardless of the weather.
-A & A Automotive Repairs can recommend a wiper blade or assembly that is right for your car.
+Albury Autocare can recommend a wiper blade or assembly that is right for your car.

 Keep Your Fluids Up

 Fluids and other components in your car can be effected by cold weather; such as coolants, oils and items such as glow plugs in diesel vehicles.
 It's essential to get your vehicle regularly serviced by an expert who knows the correct parts and products for your particular vehicle make and model.
 We use high quality NGK glow plugs and Penrite oils and fluids that are designed for Australian conditions.